Uzbekistan Professional Football League: Uzbekistan Super League

 Uzbekistan Super League is the highest division in the system of football competitions of Uzbekistan, in which professional football clubs participate.
 It was established in 1992 under the name of Supreme League.
 The championship will be held in March–November and each team will play 26 matches.
 From 2019, the title sponsor will be called the Pepsi Super League first, and then the Coca Cola Super League from 2020.
 From 2024, it will be called Artel Super League.
-In the history of the championships of Uzbekistan, a total of 45 clubs participated, and only 8 of them reached the championship podium: "Pakhtakor" - 16 times, "Neftchi" - 5 times, "Bunyodkor" - 5 times, "Lokomotiv" - 3 times, "Dostlik" - 2 times, MHSK - 1 time, "Navbahor" - 1 time, "Nasaf" - 1 time.
+In the history of the championships of Uzbekistan, a total of 45 clubs participated, and only 8 of them reached the championship podium: Pakhtakor - 16 times, Neftchi - 6 times, Bunyodkor - 5 times, Lokomotiv - 3 times, Dustlik - 2 times, MHSK - 1 time, Navbahor" - 1 time, Nasaf - 1 time.
 In different years, the number of teams in the championship of Uzbekistan was different.
 In the first years, 16 teams participated in the championship, then in different years the number of teams was 14, 18 and 20.
-In 2025, the number of championship teams will once 16.
+Since 2025, the number of championship teams is 16.